Jaywaa/Stitch-Payment-Request-Lambda/README.md

 A lambda that retrieves a token, and uses it to create a Stitch [PaymentInitiationRequest](https://stitch.money/docs/stitch-api/payment-requests) and returns the URL and ID

+## ⚠️ Warning
+This function offers no authorization.
+It accepts beneficiary information via the POST body, and it is strongly recommended you secure this function to avoid malicious generation of payment requests using your client information.
+See: [Lambda authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html)

 ## Getting started

 ### 1. Set up environment